-Rutherford's Leadership Series is a series of interviews with key players within the compliance, financial crime, legal and cyber security sectors.
+Rutherford's Leadership Series is a series of interviews with key players within the compliance recruitment sector.
 These informal conversations will serve as an opportunity for professionals to get insights on the trending topics within their field.

 For this next instalment of the Leadership Series, we briefly discuss the importance of technology within compliance with a top Head of Compliance in financial services.
-Many say that RegTech is the future of the compliance sector, as stated in one of our latest articles: what happens though when the implemented technology is not suited to a firm's realities?
-We explore the topic with our compliance expert below.
+Many say that RegTech is the future of the compliance industry, as stated in one of our latest articles: what happens though when the implemented technology is not suited to a firm's realities?
+One of our compliance recruitment specialists takes a deep dive into the matter with an expert in the space.

 What are your overall views on RegTech?